stepanenko/javascript-testing/README.md

 - ### Debugging tests

-You can use the debug `method`, accessible from the `screen` object, to log the current HTML output of components:
+You can use the `debug` method, accessible from the `screen` object, to log the current HTML output of components:

 ```js
 it("displays contact card", () => {